 You already know how incredible your children’s teachers are: They work long hours preparing lesson plans and grading assignments, and dedicate their careers to our kids.
-That’s why it can be tricky to nail down the perfect gift for Teacher Appreciation Week — which begins May 6th this year — without breaking the bank.
+That’s why it can be tricky to nail down the perfect gift for the end of the school year without breaking the bank.

 One easy option is to give your child’s teacher simple but practical supplies for her and the entire classroom.
 A federal Department of Education survey released last year found that 94 percent of public school teachers say they spend their own money (a whopping $479 on average) on classroom supplies without reimbursement.

 With these inexpensive gifts, you and your child can remind a teacher just how much you appreciate her in a practical way she’ll love.
 (Pssst, check out our handpicked list of books to stock up the classroom library, too.)

 Between writing essays and research papers, students constantly need to look up the spellings and definitions of new words.
 Regularly updating worn-out dictionaries or buying extra copies for the class to share can be difficult, so help your child's teacher by gifting a new reference book he can put to use daily.